Everyday Heroes Kids: How Canadian Families are Fighting to Get Healthcare for their Children

 The Bottom Line:

-Through research, advising, and fostering social enterprise, The Sector has been honored to support the Centre of Learning & Development’s continual innovation and inspiring work empowering individuals and strengthening community.
+The Sector has supported the Centre of Learning & Development’s continual innovation and inspiring community empowerment through conducting research, providing advising, and fostering social enterprise.
 CL&D exemplifies anchoring community leadership.
 We look forward to our continued collaboration and are excited to see what’s next for this visionary organization creating real social change in downtown east Toronto and beyond.